VishwamAI/devinvscode/AUTOMATION_FEATURES_DESIGN.md

-# DevinCode - Fully Automated Code Editor
+# DevinCode Automation Features Design Document

 ## Overview
-DevinCode is a fully automated code editor similar to Visual Studio Code, designed to enhance developer productivity with advanced features for auto coding, folder creation, task management, planning, terminal operations, and self-improvement through AI model integration.
-DevinCode supports any programming language and incorporates self-reinforcement learning to improve based on user interactions and feedback.
+This document outlines the design and implementation plan for the automation features of the "DevinCode" editor.
+The goal is to create a fully automated code editor similar to VS Code, with advanced features for auto coding, folder creation, task management, planning, terminal operations, and self-improvement through AI model integration.

 ## Features